smqd/smqd-core/README.md

 ### Plugins

 [smqd](https://github.com/smqd/smqd) mqtt broker is also built on smqd-core, it consists of several plugins that provides basic features.
 It is possible to extend its features by installing additional plugins.
-Not only the smqd itself but also your application that uses smqd-core as a framework can use the plugin facility, which means that you can build an application logic or business login as a plugin and then install/reinstall/start/stop it by smqd-core REST API or its web UI during the process is running.
+Not only the smqd itself but also your application that uses smqd-core as a framework can use the plugin facility, which means that you can build an application logic or business login as a plugin and then install/reinstall/start/stop it by smqd-core REST API or its web UI while the application is running.

 ![img](docs/img/plugins.jpg)